 - Music Electives (at least 6 hours)

 We require that you give 2 recitals in our program: a junior recital (25 minutes of music) and a senior recital (50 minutes of music).
 It is preferred that you schedule a date to come to the Judson College campus for your senior recital.
 In lieu of the senior recital, however, you could write a significant research paper.

 All non-keyboard majors are required to take Class Piano, which teaches students to have some functional skills at the keyboard so they can work with choirs and bands in schools.
 Students learn about scales and chords and work on sight reading and transposition skills, in addition to intermediate repertoire.

 Talk to Your Advisor.

-The academic advisor for all Music majors is Dr. Cindy St. Clair, Head of the Department of Music.
+The academic advisor for all Music majors is Dr. Jessica Spafford, Head of the Department of Music.
 Contact her with questions about course requirements or specific classes.